gap-system/ReleaseTools/README.md

   specifies it in the `ArchiveFormats` field)

 In addition, you also need a recent enough version of GAP (4.7.8 or later should do it).
-By default the `release` script assumes that there is a `gap` executable in your PATH.
-If this is not the case, or if you want `release` to use another GAP executable, you can do so via the `GAP` environment variable.
+By default the `release-gap-package` script assumes that there is a `gap` executable in your PATH.
+If this is not the case, or if you want `release-gap-package` to use another GAP executable, you can do so via the `GAP` environment variable.

-For example, you could invoke `release` like this, assuming the `ReleaseTools` directory is next to your package's directory:
+For example, you could invoke `release-gap-package` like this, assuming the `ReleaseTools` directory is next to your package's directory:

-    GAP=/home/john_smith/gap/bin/gap.sh  ../ReleaseTools/release
+    GAP=/home/john_smith/gap/bin/gap.sh  ../ReleaseTools/release-gap-package

 Your package must also be hosted on GitHub.